Discovering the Representation Bottleneck of Graph Neural Networks: Representation Bottlenecks of DNNs

-Moreover, it can be observed that no matter for ResNet or MLP-Mixer, little difference exists between $J^{(m)}_D$ and $J^{(m)}$ (referring to non-zero epoch curves) at different epochs.
-This fact is opposite to our discovery in GNNs that $J^{(m)}$ is nearly independent of $J^{(m)}_D$, indicating that visual tasks are less affected by inductive bias than graph learning problems.
-The implementation details on visual tasks are elaborated in Appendix~\ref{app: visual}.
+In opposition, as shown in Fig.~\ref{fig:str_order_cnn_mlp}, little difference exists between $J^{(m)}_D$ and $J^{(m)}$ (referring to non-zero epoch curves) at different epochs for both ResNet and MLP-Mixer.
+That is, $J^{(m)}$ learned by other sorts of DNNs, such as CNNs, are seldom divergent from $J^{(m)}_D$.
+This fact supports our previous claim in Sec.~\ref{sec: rep_gnns} that graph learning problems are more affected by inductive bias than visual tasks.